nuxed/environment/README.md

 ### Security

-For information on reporting security vulnerabilities in Nuxed Environment, see [SECURITY.md](SECURITY.md).
+For information on reporting security vulnerabilities in Nuxed, see [SECURITY.md](SECURITY.md).

 ---

 ### License

-The Nuxed Environment library is open-sourced software licensed under the MIT-licensed.
+Nuxed is open-sourced software licensed under the MIT-licensed.